A Reduced Basis Decomposition Approach to Efficient Data Collection in Pairwise Comparison Studies: Introduction

 Well-designed experiments can substantially reduce the amount of data required, making comparative judgement studies more feasible in practice.
 Experimental designs for the Bradley--Terry models broadly fall into two categories: online designs (known as adaptive comparative judgement) and static designs that are constructed before the study begins. \citet{Pollitt2012} created an online experimental design, known as adaptive comparative judgement, where the objects featured in upcoming comparisons are determined based on comparisons made earlier in the study.
 Adaptive designs have come under criticism for two reasons.
 The first is that comparisons towards the end of the study are typically more difficult to make, as the adaptive design prioritises pairs that are close in quality \citep{Jones2023}.
 This can introduce an unwanted study effect, where data collected later on in the study period requires more effort to collect than data earlier on in the study.
-The second is that adaptive comparative judgement artificially inflates the reliability of the resulting parameters estimates \citep{Bramley2018}.
+The second is that adaptive comparative judgement artificially inflates the reliability of the resulting parameter estimates \citep{Bramley2018}.
 Additionally, a limitation of adaptive designs is that they are only based on the quality parameters, and do not take into account any prior information or covariates.

 We focus on studies where the design is static and must be pre-calculated to account for specific constraints.
 This includes scenarios involving prior information, such as spatial correlations between objects, as well as sequential designs where the results of one round inform the scheduling of the next.
-Example of multi-phase adaptive designs include sporting contests and educational peer-assessment activities, where students evaluate work in distinct stages separated by other learning activities.
+Examples of sequential designs include sporting contests and educational peer-assessment activities, where students evaluate work in distinct stages separated by other learning activities.